How is fentanyl used?

 If the dose is too high, or you take fentanyl without knowing it, you could overdose.

 Fentanyl overdose can cause death.
-Call an ambulance straight away by dialling triple zero (000) if you or someone else has any of these symptoms:
+Call an ambulance straight away by dialling triple zero (000) if you or someone else has any of these symptoms (emergency services are there to help and can provide instructions over the phone):

 - slow/shallow breathing